atme/pxls/README.md

             y: 1192, // first y coordinate
             ignore: [[255, 255, 255]], // default: []; colors, which the script has to ignore
             replace: [[34, 34, 34]], // default: []; colors, which the script has to replace on canvas
-            dir: 1, // default: 1; how the script have to move
+            dir: 1, // default: 1; how the script has to move
             pixelize: true, // default: true; must the script automatically pick right colors?
             chess: true // default: false; must the script draw pixels like chess?
+            notification: true // default: false; show captcha notification?
         });
         b.start();
     }